-Object Description • Timeout Timeout is the number of seconds, in the range 1 to 1000, to wait for a reply from a TACACS+ server before it is considered to be dead. a TACACS+ server before it is considered to be dead.
+Object Description • Timeout Timeout is the number of seconds, in the range 1 to 1000, to wait for a reply from a TACACS+ server before it is considered to be dead.
 Dead Time The Dead Time, which can be set to a number between 0 to 1440 minutes, is the period during which the switch will not send new requests to a server that has failed to respond to a previous request.
 This will stop the switch from continually trying to contact a server that it has already determined as dead.
-Setting the Dead Time to a value greater than 0 (zero) will enable this feature, but only if more than one server has been configured. • Key The secret key - up to 63 characters long - shared between the TACACS+ server and the switch.
+Setting the Deadtime to a value greater than 0 (zero) will enable this feature, but only if more than one server has been configured. • Key The secret key - up to 63 characters long - shared between the TACACS+ server and the switch.